urbit/UIPs/UIPS/UIP-eyre-scopes.md

 ```

 If the scope of the request's authentication doesn't match the request's scope, the authentication MUST be considered invalid.
 If invalid or no authentication is provided on a desk scope request, eyre MUST initiate [subdomain authentication](#subdomain-authentication) in response to the request by serving a `307` "temporary redirect".
 Eyre MUST NOT mint guest sessions for desk scope requests.
-xx or 403 for posts, puts, etc?

 ### Subdomain authentication

 Eyre MUST serve the `/~/login` page exclusively on the root scope.
 To obtain a cookie for desk scopes, eyre MUST implement a `/~/holm` endpoint and use it in the following flow.

 1. A request to `/~/holm` comes in on the root scope.
-(Assume a validly authenticated request.)
 The URL has the shape of `/~/holm/[scope](target-url)`.
 2. Eyre generates a random temporary token, `tmp-token`, stores it in state along with the requester's session identifier, and sets a 30-second expiry timer.
 (If the requester did not provide a session identifier, mint a new guest session.)
 3. Eyre serves a `307` "temporary redirect" to `//[scope].[hostname]/~/holm/[tmp-token][target-url]`.
 4. That request to `/~/holm` comes in on the desk scope.